andresvillaec/weather-first/README.md

 #### Cuckoo

 When mocking classes using **Cuckoo** you need to add those classes to the `Cuckoo script`, then build the project.
-The script should be located on target - Build Phases.
-After building the prohject the _GeneratedMocks.swift_ file located in iOS_Tests/Mocks will be updated with the new mocks, if not, please check the logs for any warnings regarding mock generation *this won't throw and error*
+The script should be located on `target - Build Phases`.
+After building the project the _GeneratedMocks.swift_ file located in `iOS_Tests/Mocks` will be updated with the new mocks, if not, please check the logs for any warnings regarding mock generation *this won't throw and error*

 #### Cuckoo mock script